Riding coat: Britain

-Meanwhile, traditional gentlemen's outfitters such as Cordings, Hackett, and Gieves & Hawkes, continued to sell plenty of the popular walking coats in thick rubberized cotton.
-Around 1960, zippered jackets with a cinched waist were common in Britain for young and old.
+Meanwhile, traditional gentlemen's outfitters, such as Cordings, Hackett, and Gieves & Hawkes, continued to sell plenty of the popular walking coats in thick rubberized cotton.
+Around 1960, zippered jackets with a cinched waist were ordinary for young and old in Britain.
 Dark green hooded anoraks were fashioned with the same materials.
-The anoraks were typically made in dark green for the purposes of scouting, hiking, climbing, canoeing and other outdoor activities.
+The anoraks were typically made in dark green for scouting, hiking, climbing, canoeing, and other outdoor activities.

 In 1970, double-textured "gangster" macs were the must-have, trendy outerwear for girls, originating from the Valstar "Gangster" brand designed by Maurice Attwood.
-Featuring a signature yoke in front and back, a belt and peplum, and wrist straps with buckles, these styles were sold in a range of colors, lengths, and either cotton or viscose, at major high street stores like Debenhams (under their Debroyal brand) and C&A (Vivienne style) at prices from £10 to £20.
+The styles featuring a signature yoke in front and back, a belt and peplum, and wrist straps with buckles were sold in a range of colors, lengths, and either cotton or viscose at major high street stores like Debenhams (under their Debroyal brand) and C&A (Vivienne style) at prices from £10 to £20.
 The yoked design was all the rage, even appearing in small sizes for children.